 LibraryThing reviewers find it self indulgent and the nature sections over-written, and it might be fair to say that it lacks humour and takes itself rather too seriously – although maybe I’ve just read too much nature writing for now.
 All in all, 3.5 stars out of five feels about right.

-The book was Vintage’s Shelf Help book for April, part of its bibliotherapy promotion,with a five page reading guide (download) linkning to a 2008 video (three parts) from New Writing Worlds – see the session report.
+The book was Vintage’s Shelf Help book for April, part of its bibliotherapy promotion,with a reading guide linking to a 2008 video from New Writing Worlds – see the session report.
 All this secondary literature can be a rich seam to mine – a curatorial approach to reading?

 For Alex Clark the book is about “the importance of setting ourselves new courses, and steering towards new horizons” – the seasonal cycles of nature can exhaust as well as renew.
 Following a bout of depression Richard decided he was “clotted with rootedness”, and so he moved to East Anglia, finding exhilaration in the discovery of a new landscape.

 He writes of experiencing liberation in the open, flat wetlands of the Fens, once he had learned how to shorten his focus and look at the inherent details.
 Home to a great tradition of literary melancholia, the “haunting but sometimes oppressive landscape of East Anglia” is played out against “the relentless march of soil-destroying agribusiness and soul-destroying land development” (Guardian) – the future happening here and now.
 The new English landscape goes so far as to describe East Anglia as “of profound ecological and imaginative resonance”, forming a new territorial aesthetic.